sp-hash/TeamBlackMiner/FAQ.md

 ## How to enable the LHR unlock?

-Run The Black pill to get a 100% unlock
+Run The Black Pill in the backround to get a 100% unlock

 https://github.com/sp-hash/TheBlackPill

+The blackpill will unlock LHR cards on all the supported algos: Ethash, Etchash, Ethash-ZIL	, Verthash

 ## TBMiner exits with message dag verification failed ?